davirec/RFNIT/README.md

 an interface that mimics common user gestures and interactions.
 These actions use image processing to identify elements on the smartphone screen and interact effectively.

-The \tname{} innovates this methodology by positioning the smartphone on the robot itself and fixing the touch pen and camera in a static position on the test bench, as shown in Figure~\ref{robo}.
+The RFNIT innovates this methodology by positioning the smartphone on the robot itself and fixing the touch pen and camera in a static position on the test bench, as shown in Figure 1.
 This enables the rotation of the device to change the screen orientation, approach NFC cards, and perform complex gestures, such as "chop twice for flashlight" and "twist for camera."